by Swati Sahai

 Travel Company Dramatically Improves Email Campaigns

 A travel company wanted to reduce the number of calls received in their help center.
-Using a customer journey analytics platform, they realized that a large number of calls were coming from customers who were worried that the travel company had lost or cancelled their booking.
+Using a customer journey analytics platform, they realized that a large number of calls were coming from customers who were worried that the travel company had lost or canceled their booking.
 Further analysis revealed that the root cause of those calls were email campaigns that were mistakenly promoting similar, comparable offers to customers who had already booked a tour or stay.

 Armed with this insight, they carried over the data to their email marketing platform, so that customers who had recently booked a trip would not receive new promotions.
 This improved the results of their email campaigns, reduced the number of calls coming to the help center and therefore the cost to serve, and provided a much better customer experience.